Rationing: Civilian rationing

 Rationing for civilians has most often been instituted during wartime.
-For example, each person may be given what's known as a "ration coupon" allowing them to purchase a certain amount of a product each month.
+For example, each person may be given "ration coupons" which allow them to purchase a certain amount of a product each month.
 Rationing often includes food and other necessities for which there is a shortage, including materials needed for the war effort such as rubber tires, leather shoes, clothing, and fuel.

 Rationing of food and water may also become necessary during an emergency, such as a natural disaster or terror attack.

 In the U.S., the Federal Emergency Management Agency (FEMA) has established guidelines for rationing food and water when replacements are not available.
 According to FEMA standards, every person should have a minimum of 1 USqt per day of water, and more for children, nursing mothers, and the ill.

 Origins

 Military sieges have often resulted in shortages of food and other essentials.
-In such circumstances, the rations allocated to an individual are often determined based on age, sex, race or social standing.
-During the Siege of Lucknow (part of the Indian Rebellion of 1857) a woman received three-quarters of a man's food ration.
+In such circumstances, the rations allocated to an individual have often been determined based on age, sex, race or social standing.
+During the Siege of Lucknow (part of the Indian Rebellion of 1857) women received three-quarters of a man's food ration.
 Children received only half.
-During the Siege of Ladysmith in the early stages of the Boer War in 1900 white adults received the same food rations as soldiers while children received half that.
+During the Siege of Ladysmith in the early stages of the Boer War in 1900, white adults received the same food rations as soldiers while children received half that.
 Food rations for Indian people and black people were significantly smaller.

 The first modern rationing systems were imposed during the First World War.
 In Germany, suffering from the effects of the British blockade, a rationing system was introduced in 1914 and was steadily expanded over the following years as the situation worsened.
 Although Britain did not suffer from food shortages, as the sea lanes were kept open for food imports, panic buying towards the end of the war prompted the rationing of first sugar and then meat.
 It is said to have benefited the overall health of the country, through the "levelling of consumption of essential foodstuffs".
 To assist with rationing, ration books were introduced on 15 July 1918 for butter, margarine, lard, meat, and sugar.
-During the war, average caloric intake decreased only three percent, but protein intake six percent.
+During the war, average caloric intake decreased by only three percent, but protein intake by six percent.

 Food rationing appeared in Poland after the First World War, and ration stamps were in use until the end of the Polish–Soviet War.